Should I use an emollient cream or a moisturiser?

-The difference between these options is the oil to water ratio in the product.
+The difference is the oil to water ratio in the product

 If your skin is sensitive to petrochemicals then you could think about choosing a moisturiser that has a vegetable or seed-based oil rather than a mineral-based one.
 For daily skin maintenance, a cream or lotion may be more useful as it will be absorbed into the skin faster, be easier and quicker to apply, and be less greasy under clothing.

 Be aware of synthetics in creams and lotions

 Be cautious because creams and lotions are more likely than ointments to contain irritating synthetic ingredients such as:

 So they may be less suitable for highly sensitive skin.